asytka/signal_export/README.md

-signal_export is a utility to export messages from Signal Desktop.
+signal_export is an utility to export messages from Signal Desktop.

 Usage:
 run signal-db-win.exe or execute "node signal-db.js" in the command prompt.